OpenBankProject/Hello-OBP-OAuth1.0a-Node/README.md

 Get consumer key / secret:
-register your client at https://apisandbox.openbankproject.com/consumer-registration and use the credentials as _openbankConsumerKey/_openbankConsumerSecret in oauth.js
+register your client at https://apisandbox.openbankproject.com/consumer-registration and add the key and secret in your config.json file like so:

+	config.json

+    {
+    "consumerKey": "YOUR CONSUMER KEY GOES HERE",
+    "consumerSecret" : "YOUR CONSUMER SECRET GOES HERE" }

 Install Dependencies:
 npm install